Munich corridor into the US

 What this corridor does not include.

-These belong with German counsel who specialise in US entry, US counsel on the American side, and clinical and regulatory advisors.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, regulatory, or clinical implications, the firm flags it and defers before execution.
+These belong with German counsel who specialise in US entry, US counsel on the American side, and clinical and regulatory specialists.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, regulatory, or clinical implications, GMA flags it and defers before execution.

 Frequently asked.

 Munich runs on engineering credentials, Bavarian industrial heritage, and the medtech and industrial cluster around Siemens Healthineers, BMW, MAN, and the technical universities.
 American buyers filter on category anchor, outcome claim, and US peer set before anything else.
-Bavarian engineering credentials that signal seriousness in Munich read as unsorted technical depth to a US procurement or US KOL reader.
-The firm does not change at the border.
-The reader does.
-The correction is register translation, not identity replacement.
+Bavarian engineering credentials that signal seriousness in Munich land as unsorted technical depth to a US procurement or US KOL buyer.
+GMA does not change at the border.
+The buyer does.
+The correction is buyer-language translation, not identity replacement.

 Medtech as the primary vertical, given the Munich medical-device cluster.
 Industrials, engineering-commercial firms, and technical B2B operators alongside.
-The firm also works with Munich-based fiduciaries and advisors introducing international principals to US operators.
-Fit is confirmed in discovery, not in published sector lists.
+GMA also works with Munich-based fiduciaries and specialists introducing international client companies to US operators.
+Fit is checked against the concrete US move, not published sector lists.

-No. German GmbH or AG formation, BaFin licensing, FDA or CE-mark regulatory work, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by the principal's German counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. German GmbH or AG formation, BaFin licensing, FDA or CE-mark regulatory work, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by the owner's German counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

-No. The firm does not pay referral commissions to Munich lawyers, tax advisors, or trust officers who introduce principals.
-Introductions are revenue-neutral.
-The fiduciary retains the relationship with the principal.
-The firm delivers the US-facing work inside the structure the fiduciary already manages.
+No. GMA does not pay referral fees to Munich lawyers, tax specialists, or trust officers who introduce client companies.
+Introductions carry no referral fee.
+The fiduciary retains the relationship with the owner.
+GMA builds the US-facing website, deck, proof, and follow-up around the structure the specialist already manages.
 Fiduciary introductions route through partnerships@globalmarketing.agency.

 Further on Munich and the DACH corridor.